 The short version is that you use this website, and all content hosted here, at your own risk.
 Anything that you download to your computer is also done so at your own risk.

 Privacy?
 I take that very seriously.
-I have installed an analytics package called Mint which interprets information which your browser willingly sends anyway, such as IP address, screen resolution, browser, operating system, and referral information.
+I have installed a local analytics package called Mint which interprets information which your browser willingly sends anyway, such as IP address, screen resolution, browser, operating system, and referral information.
 This information is regularly flushed, is kept pseudonymous, and is password-protected.
 I take reasonable precautions to ensure that nobody else can see this information.

 Please email me if you have any questions.